Neurogenic bowel dysfunction: Management

-Management and treatment for neurogenic bowel dysfunction depends on symptoms and biomedical diagnosis for cause of the condition.
-General practitioners will often refer patients to gastroenterologist to effectively manage the neurogenic bowel dysfunction.
-Research has been conducted on a variety of therapy and treatments for neurogenic bowel dysfunction including: diet modification, laxatives, magnetic and electrical stimulation, manual evacuation of feces and abdominal massage, enemas, and pulsed irrigation evacuation (PIE).
 Efficacy studies for pulsed irrigation evacuation with PIEMED demonstrated favorable results, removing stool of 98% of patients who used it for ineffective bowel routine, symptomatic impaction, or asymptomatic impaction.
 In the most severe of cases of neurogenic bowel dysfunction induced fecal impaction, surgical interventions like colostomy are used to disrupt the dense mass of stool.
+However, there is a question whether comparative studies of PIE in individuals predisposed to fecal impaction demonstrate its value in including it in standard bowel management regimens in patients with neurogenic bowel.